natancox/stardog-docs/src/blog/content/posts/stardog-3-is-coming.md

 means you can wipe and reload a database while it is online without disrupting queries in-flight.
-As an added benefit, the logs will show the progress for long write transactions, just like the progress of database creation, so you'll know when a huge update is going to finish.
+As an added benefit, the logs will show the progress for long write transactions, just like the progress of database creation, so that you'll know when a huge update is going to finish.

 {{% figure src="/img/writing.jpg" class="inliner" %}}